Effective Strategies for Fat Loss After 30

 Benefits of Cardio

-Burns calories quickly during the workout
+Burns calories quickly during the workout.

-Improves heart and lung health
+Improves heart and lung health.

-Can be done with little or no equipment
+Can be done with little or no equipment.

-Helps reduce visceral fat, which surrounds organs and is linked to health risks
+Helps reduce visceral fat, which surrounds organs and is linked to health risks.

 Limitations of Cardio

-Muscle loss risk if done excessively without strength training
+Muscle loss risk if done excessively without strength training.

-Calorie burn drops sharply after stopping exercise
+Calorie burn drops sharply after stopping exercise.

-Can be time-consuming to burn significant calories
+Can be time-consuming to burn significant calories.

-For example, a 30-minute jog at moderate pace burns about 300 calories for a person weighing 70 kg (154 lbs).
+For example, a 30-minute jog at a moderate pace burns about 300 calories for a person weighing 70 kg (154 lbs).
 However, after the jog, calorie burn returns to normal quickly.

 Weight Training for Fat Loss